 New York State’s first LEED-certified museum, the Wild Center and Wild Walk, is also a nature-lover’s dream, known for its demonstration of how humans can coexist with nature.
-Hang out above the treetops with the Adirondacks surrounding you on swinging bridges, dipping in and out of tree houses, and playing on a giant rope spider web.
-Power for the museum buildings comes from solar panels and Niagara Falls while composting toilets, local sustainable materials, and stormwater collection round the environmental efforts out.
+Hang out above the treetops with the Adirondacks surrounding you on swinging bridges, dip in and out of tree houses, and play on a giant rope spider web.
+Power for the museum buildings comes from solar panels and Niagara Falls while composting toilets, local sustainable materials, and stormwater collection round out the environmental efforts.
 If you have a youngster who longs to change the world, enroll them in the museum’s Youth Climate Program.

 Travel the Empire State Trail (Various Regions)

 Consider an alternate form of transportation, like walking or cycling, along the 750-mile-long Empire State Trail, completed in 2021.
 The trail connects Albany to Manhattan, Buffalo, and Lake Champlain on three different sections.
-There are parking lots along the trail where you can leave your car to take a leisurely stroll or bike ride to parks, breweries, restaurants, or scenic points, or travel the whole way up using your own power.
+There are parking lots along the trail where you can leave your car to take a leisurely stroll or cycle to parks, breweries, restaurants, scenic points, or travel the whole way using your own power.

 Stay at a Sustainable Accommodation (Various Regions)

-The campus of the Omega Institute for Holistic Studies is reopening on July 23.
-The facility is dedicated to green living and sustainability.
+The campus of the Omega Institute for Holistic Studies is a facility dedicated to green living and sustainability.
 Stay in a green cabin with wind-powered heat and air-conditioning, low-flow showers, and organic bedding all while taking part in their sustainability programs.
 Past programs have included “Educating for a Sustainable Future,” “Making Peace with the Earth,” and “Handcrafted Herbal Body Care.”
-Golden Arrow Lakeside Resort is Lake Placid’s first environmentally friendly resort, and the first in the US to receive the Audubon International’s Platinum Eco Rating for hotels.
+Golden Arrow Lakeside Resort is Lake Placid’s first environmentally-friendly resort, and the first in the US to receive the Audubon International’s Platinum Eco Rating for hotels.
 Stay there for a pristine white sand beach made of crushed limestone that helps counteract effects of acid rain and the immaculate views of Mirror Lake, all while feeling confident about the sustainable dining, energy-saving guest rooms, plastic-free toiletries, green roof, and more.